|

 2Cor 5,6-8

-principle.
-One of two things will always be true, like a light is either
+principle that one of two things must be true, like a light is either

 in the body and absent from the Lord or we are absent from the body and at